jontybale/http-parser/README.md

 ### Simple domain model:

-* Page - model representing our HTML page.
+* UriMeta - model representing our HTML meta data.
 * Product - model representing data about a product.

 Models should support [JsonSerializable interface](http://php.net/manual/en/class.jsonserializable.php) for returning data to the UI via console.

 Other code:

-* HttpService
+* HttpFetch
 ** Basic service which acts as a facade to GuzzelHttp and hydrates the domain models.
 * Formatter
 ** Service to transform the domain model in to a format which is required.